 Chris is highly experienced in developing and producing television sizzles, pilots and premiere episodes that ensure the success of top-rating hit series for the US, UK and global markets.
 He combines expert editorial skills with strong leadership, dynamic creativity and professional drive.

 Matt heads up October Films’ UK development team.
-He is responsible for driving October’s slate of UK ideas, securing access and talent, produce taster tapes and pitching to broadcasters.
+He is responsible for driving October’s slate of UK ideas, pitching to broadcasters and securing access and talent.